Automattic/jetpack/readme.txt

 * Contact Form: Add display names to addresses in the `To` header. #6657
 * Debugger: display the module list in development mode as well. #6959
 * General: remove unused code from old "My Jetpack" interface. #6856
+* General: remove an XML-RPC method that's no longer used in Jetpack. #6990
 * Internationalization: update the list of locales available in Jetpack. #6965
 * Manage: only trigger plugin auto-updates from WordPress.com. #7015
 * Manage: trigger WordPress' maintenance mode while a plugin is automatically updated. #7019